Updated On

 Credit: Canva

-I try to always address pest issues in the most natural way possible.
-This is especially true when you’re dealing with food handling areas in your kitchen.
-That said, if the problem becomes too extensive and you’re worried that it’s almost time to call in a professional, a chemical bug spray will do the trick.
+I try to always address pest issues in the most natural way possible — especially when dealing with food-handling areas in the kitchen.
+That said, if the problem becomes too severe and you’re worried that it may be time to call in a professional, chemical bug sprays will do the trick.
+However, it’s important to address the problem proactively so you’re not caught spraying your house with chemicals daily when the flies keep coming back.

-6. Try Fly Punch
+6. Try Flypunch

 Check out this video for some bonus tips on eliminating fruit flies for good: